drguptavivek/backend/README.md

 ## ORGANIZATION
-1. The backend directory containes all application logic
+1. The backend directory contains all application logic
 2. __init__.py includes the factory pattern for creation of Flask app
   - `config_class=DevConfig` means it will load the `DevConfig` configuration from `config.py` which loads secrets from `.env`

 ## Models inheritance / tree
-1. Initialize the SQLAlchemy db objects and other extensions such as Migrate, Marshmallow etc in `extensions.py` : `db = SQLAlchemy()`
+1. Initialize the SQLAlchemy db objects and other extensions such as Migrate, Marshmallow etc. in `extensions.py` : `db = SQLAlchemy()`
 2. Import extension objects in `__init__.py` inside the `create_app` factory,
 3. Inject the initialized Extension objects in the app inside `app.app_context`
 4. Models:
     - Create model in `backend/models/xxx_model.py`.
         - Import the `db` object from `myApp/db.py`
-        - Create the Model classes using the SQLAlchemy 2.0 Declarataive Syntax using Type Hints
+        - Create the Model classes using the SQLAlchemy 2.0 Declarative Syntax using Type Hints
     - Import the declared model classes in `models_import.py` : `from backend.models.user_model import Department,....`
     - The models_import.py has already been made available inside the `app.app_context` in `__init__.py`.
 This allows Flask-Migrate to get all models and run migrations on them
 5. Seeding: The db_initializer folder contains an  `db_initializer.py`